 Q: What are the biggest adjustments you had to make when settling into expat life here?
 Did you experience any particular elements of culture shock?

-A: The biggest adjustment was getting used to not seeing my family as much as I wanted, and because life is so busy and fast-paced here, I had to get used to the fact that I wouldn’t be able to contact them as much as I had wanted to.
+A: The biggest adjustment was getting used to not seeing my family as much as I wanted.
+Because life is so busy and fast-paced here, I had to get used to the fact that I would not be able to contact them as much as I had wanted to.

 Q: What’s the cost of living compared to home?
 Is there anything particularly expensive or particularly cheap in Dubai?

 A: Living expenses are fairly cheap, but things work differently here than in South Africa.
 Like house rent.
-It feels expensive at first, but then you have to take into consideration how many "cheques" you have to pay.
-The cheques are normally decided on by the rental company, and vary from one cheque to four, depending on where you are renting.
-The cheque in this instance is when your rent has to be paid.
-So one cheque means that you have to pay a full year’s rent in a single payment, or you pay the rent in four cheques every three or so months.
+It feels expensive at first, but then you have to take into consideration how many “cheques” you have to pay.
+The cheques are normally decided on by the rental company and vary from one cheque to four, depending on where you are renting.
+The cheque, in this instance, is when your rent has to be paid.
+So one cheque means you have to pay a full year’s rent in a single payment, or you pay the rent in four cheques every three months.
 Cars are pretty cheap in the UAE, as is petrol.
 Electricity is a lot more expensive here than in South Africa, mostly because you’ve got the air conditioning running most of the time, especially in summer.

 Q: How would you rate the public transport in Dubai?
 What is your most memorable experience of using the city’s transport system?

 Q: How would you rate the healthcare in Dubai?
-Have you had any particularly good/bad experiences with regards to doctors and hospitals?
+Have you had any particularly good/bad experiences with regard to doctors and hospitals?